ClusterHQ/powerstrip/README.rst

 Powerstrip is a configurable, pluggable HTTP proxy for the Docker API which lets you easily attach chained blocking webhooks to arbitrary Docker API calls.

 This enables **composition** of prototypical `Docker extensions <https://clusterhq.com/blog/docker-extensions/>`_.
-Intended to allow quick prototyping of plugins, in order to figure out which integration points are needed in order to turn such prototypical plugins into `real Docker extensions <https://github.com/docker/docker/issues/9983>`_.
+This is intended to allow quick prototyping, in order to figure out which integration points are needed in order to turn such prototypical plugins into `real Docker extensions <https://github.com/docker/docker/issues/9983>`_.

 Inspired by https://github.com/docker/docker/issues/6982